KCG paid chief executive Coleman $10.4 million for 2013

-NEW YORK, April 3 (Reuters) - Trading firm KCG Holdings awarded its chief executive, Daniel Coleman, $10.4 million in 2013, the year in which the company was formed by the $1.4 billion takeover of Knight Capital Group by rival Getco, according to a regulatory filing.
+NEW YORK (Reuters) - Trading firm KCG Holdings KCG.N awarded its chief executive, Daniel Coleman, $10.4 million in 2013, the year in which the company was formed by the $1.4 billion takeover of Knight Capital Group by rival Getco, according to a regulatory filing.

 Coleman, who had been CEO of high-speed trader Getco, earned a salary of $500,000, with the remainder of his earnings in stock and options awards, as well as a $700,000 cash bonus, according to the company’s proxy statement with the U.S. Securities and Exchange Commission, released late Thursday.